appclacks/cabourotte-website/content/installation/configuration/_index.md

     # exporters (optional)
     labels:
       environment: prod
-# The tcp_checks section can be used to configure HTTP healthchecks
+# The tcp-checks section can be used to configure HTTP healthchecks
 tcp-checks:
     # The healthcheck name
   - name: "mcorbin-tcp-check"